pypolar/polar/docs/index.md

 They take a list of PyTorch tensors (each of shape $(K_i, 3)$ if point clouds are of varying lengths) or a single batch tensor of shape
 $(N, K, 3)$ containing all the (same length) views.

-## Documentation

-A documentation, containing full api reference as well as small showcases is available [here](https://spfluosmlm.github.io/Alto/).